HMS Suffolk (55): Battle of the Denmark Strait

 During May 1941 Suffolk was involved in the Battle of the Denmark Strait and the sinking of the German battleship Bismarck.
 Suffolk had engaged the battleship twice during the battle, firing several salvoes on her.
 Using her radar, Suffolk was able to track the Bismarck through the Denmark Strait and maintained contact long enough for other units to vector into Bismarck's path.
 During the battle the battlecruiser Hood was sunk with heavy loss of life and the battleship Prince of Wales was damaged and forced to retreat.
-Afterwards Bismarck managed to elude Suffolk and Norfolk, which had been shadowing her, by making a 270° turn behind their wakes, and because Bismarck was losing oil, she attempted to reach Brest, France but was later sighted by an RAF Catalina and eventually sunk by heavy units of the Royal Navy.
+Afterwards, Bismarck was shadowed from a distance by Suffolk, Norfolk and the damaged Prince of Wales by using the cruisers radar equipment, but Bismarck managed to elude the ships which had been shadowing her by making a 270° turn behind their wakes.
+As Bismarck was losing oil, her captain Ernst Lindemann decided to attempt to reach Brest, France for repairs but was sighted by an RAF Catalina, damaged by torpedo bombers sent from the aircraft carrier Ark Royal and eventually sunk after a punishing near 100-minute long bombardment from the battleships HMS King George V and HMS Rodney which were supported by the heavy cruisers Norfolk and Dorsetshire.

 Later career

 After her repairs Suffolk served with the Home Fleet in Arctic waters until the end of 1942, then underwent a refit between December 1942 and April 1943 when "X" turret was removed and replaced with additional AA guns.
 On completion of this the ship was ordered to the Eastern Fleet, operating in the Indian Ocean until the end of the war.

 From 26 August 1945 Suffolk was used to transport military and civilian personnel from Australia, and the Far East, back to the UK.
 On her return Suffolk underwent repairs at Chatham Dockyard between November 1945 and January 1946.
 On completion she sailed to Australia again, returning in April 1946.
 Her final voyage was to Singapore arriving there in May, and returning in July 1946.

 In the summer of 1946 she was placed in unmaintained reserve until 1948.
 With the post-war economic difficulties of Britain hitting hard in 1947–1948 the reserve fleet was quickly sold off, and Suffolk was decommissioned and allocated to BISCO on 25 March 1948.
 She was towed to J Cashmore's (Newport, Wales) where she arrived on 24 June 1948 and scrapping began immediately.